National Bank Financial lifts Alamos Gold Inc. [AGI] price estimate. Who else is bullish?

 Sponsored

-During the effective period of the ASPP, Alamos’ broker may purchase Common Shares at times when Alamos would not be active in the market due to insider trading rules and its own internal trading blackout periods.
-Purchases will be made by Alamos’ broker based upon parameters set by Alamos when it is not in possession of any material non-public information about itself and its securities, and in accordance with the terms of the ASPP.
-Outside of the effective period of the ASPP, Common Shares may continue to be purchased in accordance with Alamos’ discretion, subject to applicable law.
-The ASPP has been entered into in accordance with the requirements of applicable Canadian securities laws.

-The stocks have a year to date performance of -1.56 percent and weekly performance of -0.26 percent.
-The stock has been moved at -4.66 percent over the last six months.
-The stock has performed 0.26 percent around the most recent 30 days and changed 1.88 percent over the most recent 3-months.

-If compared to the average trading volume of 3.71M shares, AGI reached to a volume of 2581216 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.65M shares, AGI reached a trading volume of 5180391 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AGI shares is $11.07 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AGI stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.